Our Featured Artists

 Ben Siems is a composer and multi-instrumentalist based in Minneapolis, Minnesota, USA.
 He co-founded The Willie August Project jazz trio/quartet with drummer Jeremy Hauer of St. Paul, Minnesota, naming the group after Siems' late grandfather, an excellent dancer and a lover of live music The group plays progressive original jazz, drawing inspiration from 1960s small-group jazz and the "ECM strain" that emerged in the 1970s, and incorporating elements from Siems' background as a folk-blues guitarist and classical cellist.
 Siems and Hauer also founded the Siems-Hauer Acoustic Roots Project, an acoustic blues, folk-rock, and Americana band.
 In addition, Siems has composed soundtrack music for over 40 dance works, theatrical productions, and independent films, and continues to highlight his classical background in compositions for his chamber music collective, String Works by Ben Siems.

 Aloha, I'm an Indie Singer/Songwriter from Hawai‘i.
 My original music focuses on the timeless message of World Peace, Love and Harmony.
 In 2018, I wrote and produced two original music albums entitled "The Time Has Come" and "Open The Door" which includes a total of 24 original songs.
 On 9-30-2019, I released my 3rd album entitled "You Are A Star" including 10 original songs.
+On 9-30-20 I released my 4th album entitled "Endless Shore" including 10 original songs.
+On 9-30-21 I released my 5th album entitled "True Love is King" including 10 original songs.
 I'm from a very musical family who are also accomplished musicians and singers in their own genres.
 I appreciate this opportunity to share my music with all of you!
 Peace!

 Denise Glover is a singer-songwriter based in the Seattle area.
 Originally from New England, the Pacific Northwest is where Denise has made her home for over 20 years.
 As a humanist and a romantic (she holds a doctorate in anthropology), Denise writes soulful songs about love, family, life struggles, traveling, and issues of social justice.
 Her music is moving, thought-provoking, and inspirational.
 Having lived and worked in other countries, her perspective is broad, yet grounded in every day experiences.
 The genres of music she writes within are folk, bluegrass, Americana, and country.